by Chris Woodford. Last updated: July 15, 2014.

 them—and that's what makes rubber elastic.

-Photo: Guayule: one of many plants from which rubber can be made.
+Photo: Left: Rubber bands are a very familiar everyday use of latex rubber.
+Right: Guayule: one of many plants from which rubber can be made.
 Photo by Peggy Greb courtesy of US Department of Agriculture/Agricultural Research Service (USDA/ARS).

 Synthetic rubbers are made in chemical plants using petrochemicals